 Can a Radiology Tech Do Ultrasounds?
-What You Need to Know
+What to Know

 photo - a radiology ultrasound tech